zynayumi/libzynayumi/README.md

 [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges)
 which will expose Zynayumi as if it were an LV2 plugin.
-It is not completely stable however, it can crash the DAW during initialization, however if it does start then it seems to run flawlessly.
+It is not completely stable however, it can crash the DAW during initialization, but if it starts then it should run flawlessly.

 ## Parameters Description